mertcanaltin/Google-translate-clone/README.md

-# Getting Started with AppSamurai Case
+# Getting Started with Google translate